AUGUST 6 – TODAY’S READING FROM THE ONE YEAR BIBLE- EZRA 3:8-4:25; 1 CORINTHIANS 2:6- 3:4; PSALMS 28:1-9; PROVERBS 20:24-25

 Working together led to praising and worshiping together.

 The response to the rebuilding of the temple was mixed.
 Overall there was the sound of rejoicing, but there were those older men and women who were alive when the Temple of Solomon once stood there.
-Not only was Solomon’s temple more majestic and grander in size, but the Shekinah glory of the Lord also did not appear in this temple as it had in the tabernacle in the wilderness of the Temple of Solomon.
+Not only was Solomon’s temple more majestic and grander in size, the Shekinah glory of the Lord did not appear in this temple as it had in the tabernacle in the wilderness or the Temple of Solomon.

 The prophet Haggai would address this concern: